Michael-Grimm/ECC-secp256k1-ARM-64-bit-assembly/README.md

 * aliases are used for all registers -> see file 'aliases'.
 * macros encapsulate frequently recurring commands and boilerplate for function declaration -> see files 'commonmacros' and 'u256macros'

-All C functions for using finite field arithmetic and ecc are in secp256k1.h
+A C-interface for calling the assembly functions is in secp256k1.h

 The project was developed on a Raspberry Pi 4, 8GB, with ubuntuMATE 20.4